icpc/ccs-specs/Contest_API.md

 * A required attribute is missing.
 * An attribute that must not be provided is provided.
-* The supplied problem, from_team, to_team, or reply_to cannot be found.
+* The supplied problem, from_team, to_team, or reply_to cannot be found or are not visible to the role that's submitting.
 * The provided `id` already exists or is otherwise not acceptable.

 The response will be the ID of the newly added clarification.